 After installing a BACE module, the module automatically detects the identification numbers of the devices to which it is connected, and reports those in the Device Twin.
 In the Device Twin, the corresponding Modbus addresses for each of these devices are added, which will then be used by the module when reading from and writing to the registers.
 In the same way, other configuration parameters can be set, such as the frequency with which data should be read and sent.

-With BACE it is possible to connect an installed base of Modbus devices to a Cloud platform, with minimal work in the field.
+With BACE it is possible to connect an installed network of Modbus devices to a Cloud platform, with minimal work in the field.
 Installation work is limited to connecting the module to the Modbus bus and to a 230V (or 120V) power supply.
 This can be performed by an installer with little training.
 Configuring the Modbus bus can then be done remotely by an expert through the device twin, and in many cases can be largely automated.